 There are no USB ports on the tablet itself, just a slot for an microSDXC card and a proprietary multi-pin dock.
 But a dongle in the box connects to that dock port to give you a makeshift USB 2.0 connection.

 Finally, there's a battery case available, which fits around the tablet (and requires screws to hold together).
 This also includes two USB 2.0, HDMI and full-size SD card slot.
 This HP Expansion Jacket Battery adds 21 Wh of lithium-ion power to the tablet's own 31 Wh internal battery.
-(For more on this, see also: Best laptops you can buy in 2014.)
+(For more on this, see also: Best laptops you can buy.)

 HP ElitePad 1000 G2 review: lab tests, benchmark results